mmi-sc/dicom-store-scp/README.md

 - Runs as non-root user (`dicomuser`)
 - Built on python:3.12-alpine, a lightweight and security-hardened base image with minimal surface area
 - Includes a health check to ensure SCP port availability and container stability

 ---

-## 📄 License

-MIT or custom EULA as applicable.

----